 While I like how the ability system lets me unlock more of the activities I prefer, there were times when the multiple levelling and progression systems seemed to be too much.
 Especially at the beginning, the continuous level-ups created situations where I felt like the levelling existed just for the sake of seeing numbers increase, rather than for any strong in-game reason.
 For example, after completing the first Danger Zone and Speed Trap Hero activities, I nearly reached level 3 on each.
 If doing the smallest possible unit of an activity nets me multiple levels in it, and I’m levelling up after nearly everything I do, to me that feels unbalanced.

 Despite my long list of minor complaints, I am enjoying my time with FH4.
 I’m only able to be picky about these smaller aspects because the game delivers on its fundamental aims so well.
 Everything just works, and looks amazing while doing so – even on my 720p TV, the immense visual work put into FH4 is clear.
 Mechanically, FH4 has been put together with care and attention, as all aspects of actual driving work fluidly together.
-I’ve had no mechanical issues, lag, or even glitches.
+I’ve had no mechanical issues, or lag, and very few glitches or interruptions.

 Overall, FH4 is an excellent game, tarnished only by its overabundance of levelling and novelties, and its rushed exposition.
 Almost every location and activity type is shown to you in one burst, which leaves less room for gradual discovery.
 Yet after the prologue calms down, and the game trusts you to explore the countryside undisturbed, it offers up a sprawling adventure with near-RPG levels of longevity.